ServiceStack/docs.servicestack.net/MyApp/_pages/blazor-litestream.md

 Now that we have our host created with Docker and Docker Compose installed, we need to do some one-off configuration to make it easy to host and deploy our application to it using GitHub Actions and docker-compose.

-As a part of the `blazor-tailwind` project template, you will have a file called `nginx-proxy-compose.yml` in the `.deploy` directory.
+As a part of the `blazor` project template, you will have a file called `nginx-proxy-compose.yml` in the `.deploy` directory.
 This contains a docker compose configuration to run an NGINX reverse proxy and a companion container to automatically manage TLS certificates via LetsEncrypt.

 ```yaml
 version: '2'